Knob Hill is an interesting and very nice dive site. It is fairly shallow about 55 to 60 feet (16 to 18 meters) and teeming with life.

 Come support the local arts community and enjoy historic San Gabriel.

 “Where are the ancient mariners from earlier days Who roamed the oceans’ ever changing maze; Where have they gone?” cry voices from the deep And caverns of darkness answer: “They sleep!”
 What greetings come from the voiceless dead?
 Did they always live in constant dread?
 What salutation, welcome, or reply, What pleasure from the shells that lifelessly lie?
-They are no longer here; they all are gone Into the land of shadows
+They are no longer here; they all are gone Into the shadows

 Sea Turtles, what lies ahead for these intriguing animals?